datacarpentry/OpenRefine-ecology-lesson/index.md

 root: .
 ---

-A part of the data workflow is preparing the data for analysis.
-Some of this involves data cleaning, where errors in the data are identifed and corrected or formatting made consistent.
-This step must be taken with the same care and attention to reproducibility as the analysis.
+Before you can analyze data you need to clean it.
+Data cleaning identifies errors and corrects formatting to create consistent data.
+This step must be taken with extreme care and attention because without clean data the results of analysis may be false and non-reproducible.

 OpenRefine (formerly Google Refine) is a powerful free and open source tool for working with messy